appseconnect/docs/_posts/Package Documents/2020-12-04-Package-Document-For-SAPB1-Magento2-B2C (obsolete).md

 ## Overview

-The package **SAP Business One - Magento2 B2C** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design.
+The package **PACKAGE NAME** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design.
 One -Click installation allows you to access the packaged ProcessFlows designs and mappings.
 Amplify your revenue numbers and growth with Packages.
 Just Install, Deploy and Execute to integrate your ProcessFlows inbuilt in your package.

-## Additional Information

-- Version Number – 1.0.0
-- Package Name - SAP B1 and Magento2 B2B Package
-- Created By –  INSYNC Solutions
-- Last Modified - 07/12/2020 07:28:30 PM (Date & Time)
-- Apps Used in the Package – App Icons/names

 ## Package Key Features

-**SAP Business One - Magento2 B2C** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
+**PACKAGE NAME** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
 Checkout the Key Features of this package, listed below:

 1. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
 Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/processflow-packaging-overview/)